Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Higgs and Coulomb

 \subsection{Twisting and shuffling functors}

-Throughout this section, we assume \hyperlink{dagger}{$(\dagger)$} holds for simplicity.
-Recall the category $\cO$'s for the varieties $\fM_H$ and $\fM_C$ are each endowed with actions of two collections of functors: twisting and shuffling functors.
-We refer the reader to \cite{BLPWquant,BLPWgco} for a more thorough discussion of these functors.
-In this paper, we will only consider pure shuffling and twisting functors for simplicity; it will be more natural to discuss the impure functors after a longer discussion of the Namikawa Weyl group of a Higgs branch.
+Throughout this section, for simplicity we assume \hyperlink{dagger}{$(\dagger)$} holds; in particular, it applies to the ADE/$\hat{A}$ quiver and smooth hypertoric cases.
+Recall that the categories $\OCoulomb$ and $\OHiggs$ are each endowed with actions of two collections of functors: twisting and shuffling functors.
+We refer the reader to \cite[\S 6.4]{BLPWquant} and \cite[\S 8.1-2]{BLPWgco} for a more detailed discussion of these functors.
+In this paper, we will only consider pure shuffling and twisting functors for simplicity; a more detailed discussion of the impure functors would require incorporating the Namikawa Weyl group of a Higgs branch.

+Since these functors involve changing the flavor $\flav$ and stability parameter $\xi$ of category $\cO$, we will incorporate this into the notation and write: \begin{itemize} \item $\cO^{\flav}_{\xi}$ for the subcategory $\cOg$ of $\Dg$ of \cref{def:Og} for the flavor $\flav$. \item $\cO_{\flav}^{\xi}$ for the category $\cO$ of modules over $\efA$ with weights lying in $\ft_{1,\Z}$, with quantization parameter $\flav$ compatible with the $\Cx$-action induced by $\xi$. \end{itemize} In both cases, we let $D(\cO^{\flav}_{\xi}), D(\cO_{\flav}^{\xi})$ denote the subcategory of the ambient bounded derived category whose cohomology lies in this subcategory.\notation{$\cO^{\flav}_{\xi},\cO_{\flav}^{\xi}$}{The Higgs and Coulomb categories $\cO$ with their flavor and stability parameters made explicit.}

+Before going into details, let us make a few comments about the philosophy of these functors: both shuffling and twisting can be thought of as composing the inclusion of category $\cO$ into a larger category, followed by the adjoint to this inclusion into category $\cO$ for different data. \begin{itemize} \item In the case of shuffling, we consider categories $\cO$ for two different flavors. \item In the case of twisting, we can consider the modules over the Morita context with inclusion of $\EuScript{A}_{\flav}$-modules and $\EuScript{A}_{\flav'}$-modules as the modules of column vectors

+\end{itemize} In both cases, the Koszul duality we have constructed is compatible with a large enough category containing both categories $\cO$ so that the interchange of shuffling and twisting functors is automatic from the Koszul duality on the larger category.